 While the Windows Server Backups method is effective and easy to follow, it suffers from some obvious drawbacks:

-To overcome these shortcomings and make the entire process a whole lot easier, use Exchange recovery software Stellar Phoenix Mailbox Exchange Recovery to restore Exchange 2016.
+To overcome these shortcomings and make the entire process a whole lot easier, use Exchange recovery software Stellar Repair for Exchange to restore Exchange 2016.
 Here’s a sneak peek at the product’s main features:

 Through this simple 3 step process, this competent application fixes errors in the EDB to restore all data:

 Restoring Exchange 2016 mailboxes is not as difficult as it seems.
 If you use Windows Server Backups for regular backing up and don’t mind the risks involved, sticking with it would be advisable.
-However, if you wish to rise a level above and make the process safer and easier, you can use Stellar Phoenix Mailbox Exchange Recovery.
+However, if you wish to rise a level above and make the process safer and easier, you can use Stellar Repair for Exchange.